Jewish Christianity: Contemporary movements

 In modern times, the term "Jewish Christian" or "Christian Jew" is generally used in reference to ethnic Jews who have either converted to or been raised in Christianity.
 They are mostly members of Catholic, Protestant and Orthodox Christian congregations, and they are generally assimilated into the Christian mainstream, but they may also retain a strong sense of attachment to their Jewish identity.
 Some Jewish Christians also refer to themselves as "Hebrew Christians".

 The Hebrew Christian movement of the 19th century was an initiative which was largely led and integrated by Anglicans, and they included figures such as Michael Solomon Alexander, Bishop of Jerusalem 1842–1845; some figures, such as Joseph Frey, the founder of the London Society for Promoting Christianity amongst the Jews, were more assertive of their Jewish identity and independence.

 The 19th century saw at least 250,000 Jews convert to Christianity according to existing records of various societies.
+According to data from the Jewish Encyclopedia, around 204,542 Jews converted to Christianity during the nineteenth century.
+The largest number joined the Eastern Orthodox Church, at about 74,500 converts, followed by Protestantism with approximately 72,742, and the Roman Catholic Church with around 57,300.

 According to data which was provided by the Pew Research Center, as of 2013, about 1.6 million adult American Jews identify themselves as Christians, and most of them identify themselves as Protestants.
 According to the same data, most of the Jews who identify themselves as some sort of Christian (1.6 million) were either raised as Jews or are Jews by ancestry.
+According to a 2020 study by the Pew Research Center, 19% of those who say they were raised Jewish, consider themselves Christian.
 According to a 2012 study, 17% of Jews in Russia identify themselves as Christians.